 We are an equal opportunity employer and do not discriminate in hiring or employment on the basis of race, color, religion, gender, gender identity or expression, marital status, sexual orientation, national origin, citizenship, age, disability, veteran status, or any other characteristic protected by federal, state, or local law.
 Pursuant to the San Francisco Fair Chance Ordinance, we will consider for employment qualified applicants with arrest and conviction records.

 As a science-based organization, NRDC aims to do our part to help contain the COVID-19 public health crisis.
 For the sake of health, safety, and equity, we ask that people be vaccinated unless they have an approved medical or religious accommodation or other exemption in accordance with state and local law.
 We consider a person to be vaccinated two weeks after receiving one full course of a CDC-approved vaccine.
-In accordance with state or local law, new hires will be asked to attest to vaccination.
-Those wishing to do so may request medical or religious accommodations or other exemptions.
-NRDC treats all vaccination-related data confidentially, in keeping with local, state, and federal laws.
+In accordance with state or local law, new hires will be asked to attest to vaccination, those wishing to do so may request medical or religious accommodations or other exemptions via NRDC Employee Relations.
+NRDC treats all vaccine-related data confidentially, in keeping with local, state, and federal laws.

 To apply, visit www.nrdc.org/careers and upload your résumé and cover letter.
 Please mention where you saw this posting and upload any additional materials that showcase your abilities.
 Due to the high volume of applications, we will contact only those candidates we would like to interview.
 Please no phone calls, emails, or in-person résumé drop-offs.

 If you experience technical problems while applying or if you are a person with a disability and need assistance applying online, please reach out to iCIMS Customer Care at 1-800-889-4422.

 We can recommend jobs specifically for you!
 Click here to get started.